Science Honors Program (SHP)

 The Columbia University Science Honors Program (SHP) requires the following:

-- A completed online application, including a report of high school grades and an essay
+• A completed online application, including a report of high school grades and an essay

-- A high school transcript
+• A high school transcript

-- The recommendation letter has to be from a math teacher, science teacher, guidance counselor, or principal, from a high school you’ve attended.
+• The recommendation letter has to be from a math teacher, science teacher, guidance counselor, or principal, from a high school you’ve attended.
 Only one recommendation letter will be considered.
 Additional letters will not be reviewed.

-- A $50 non-refundable application fee. *Application fee waivers are approved on a case-by-case basis.
+• A $50 non-refundable application fee. *Application fee waivers are approved on a case-by-case basis.
 Students in need of a fee waiver will need to complete and submit the Application Fee Waiver Request Form.

 As part of the application process, there will also be a 2-hour online entrance examination.
 There will be multiple dates available on the weekends throughout June.
 Students will be contacted to choose their preferred examination date after the application deadline.
 The examination will contain questions in mathematics and science.
 Students are expected to have a background in algebra, geometry, trigonometry, and probability, together with some knowledge of elementary science subjects.
 No special studying or review is needed for the examination.

-Deadline for Completed Application and Fee Payment: March 27th, 2024
+Deadline for Completed Application and Fee Payment: April 15th, 2025

-Deadline for Receipt of Transcripts and Recommendations: April 10th, 2024
+Deadline for Receipt of Transcripts and Recommendations: April 30th, 2025

-Entrance Examination Dates: The first three weekends of June
+Entrance Examination Dates: Late May/Early June

-Admission Decision Notification: July 15, 2024 (via Email)
+Admission Decision Notification: July 15, 2025 (via Email)

 Payment